 - Ground turmeric – 1 teaspoon

 Low FODMAP notes

-Red bell pepper is a FODMAP free food.
-Peppers and chili peppers contain capsaicin which can be a non-FODMAP trigger for some people.
+is a FODMAP-free food.
+2022 Update: Monash University retested red bell pepper and found it to contain FODMAPs.
+A low FODMAP serving of red bell pepper is now considered to be ⅓ cup or 43 grams.
+Larger servings contain moderate to high amounts of excess fructose.
+Peppers and chili peppers also contain capsaicin, which can be a non-FODMAP trigger for some people.
 Avoid if you suspect spicy food is an issue.

 Green onion tops – the green part of green onions – are low in FODMAPs and should be tolerated by most on the low FODMAP diet.
 Avoid the white bulb, which is high in FODMAPs.
 Learn more → Low FODMAP Garlic and Onion Substitutes.

 Low FODMAP broth can be a great way to add low FODMAP flavor.
 Many store-bought options contain high FODMAP ingredients like garlic and onion.
 Read labels and avoid products containing these high FODMAP ingredients.
 My go-to is Fody’s Low FODMAP Veggie Broth but you can find other options here.

 Garlic-infused oil is a popular way to add low FODMAP garlic flavor on the low FODMAP diet.
 My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that Monash University has confirmed to be low FODMAP.
 Learn more about why garlic-infused oil is okay in my Low FODMAP Garlic and Onion Substitutes post.